mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 As described at the beginning of the document, **terms** are a special type of **messages**.
 They are used to define translations of common words and phrases, which can then be used inside of other messages.
 They can be recognized because of the identifier starting with a dash, e.g. `-brand-short-name`.
 Terms can also define additional language-specific attributes which are not present in the reference language (typically `en-US`).

-While in most cases terms will have a single value, it’s also possible to define multiple values associated to a parameter.
+While in most cases terms will have a single value, it’s also possible to define multiple values associated controlled by a parameter.
 These parameterized values can be used to define grammatical cases or any other language-specific modifications of the value required by the grammar of the spelling rules.
-When referencing a term from another message, you can specify a *parameter* and its *value* with the `-term-identifier(parameter: "value")` syntax.
+When referencing a term from another message, you can optionally specify a *parameter* and its *value* with the `-term-identifier(parameter: "value")` syntax.

 Consider the following example in English: